Expertise vs Automation: the Choice that Makes You

 by David Simmer | at Minnebar 19

 If you’re a a software engineer in an era of amazing AI code tools, there’s no escaping this choice.
-Will we prioritize convenience over learning?
-Is it even that stark a choice?
+What you decide may affect your current job and your future career prospects - will it be for better, or for worse?

 David Simmer is a designer and engineer with a couple decades of experience building for people who use the web.
 Homeschooled as a kid, and having shifted to working in tech as second career, he's had a weird and fortunate career journey.